Group training organisation policy

 Under this policy, the department may withdraw recognition of an organisation as a GTO where the organisation fails to:

-- comply with all relevant Australian and Northern Territory government legislation
+- comply with all relevant Australian and NT government legislation

 - comply with all relevant department policies and guidelines

 - adhere to its obligations as a legal employer of apprentices and trainees.